 HighlightDirective class at the application level.

-A look at their selectors reveals that they both highlight the attached element with a different color.
+The selectors of the two directives both highlight the attached element with a different color.

 When the two directives compete to color the same element,

-the directive declared later wins because its DOM changes overwrite the first.
+the directive that's declared later wins because its DOM changes overwrite the first.

 In this case, the contact's